GET OUR LATEST BLOG POSTS

 SEARCH OUR BLOG

-Smart businesses know that social media is a power to be reckoned with: social media channels create a direct line of communication between your company and consumers and give anyone with an Internet connection instant access to the latest buzz around your products or services.
-Not to mention, they can help you to generate revenue, while building your brand presence.
+Smart businesses know that social media is a power to be reckoned with: social media channels create a direct line of communication between your company and consumers, and they give anyone with an Internet connection instant access to the latest buzz around your products or services.

 The 16 tools below will help you and your social media manager take on the complexity of the job.

 This free, easy-to-use Twitter management tool allows you to oversee all aspects of your Twitter account(s) in one interface.

 One of the frustrations of managing multiple Twitter accounts is the need to log in and out any time you need to review content, respond to messages, or read tweets.
 Tweet Deck is the easy way around this daily headache.

 With this tool, you are able to connect multiple Twitter accounts, customize what you want to see, organize your feeds, and even compose and schedule tweets.
 If there are multiple people collaborating on a single Twitter account, you can add team members without needing to give them the password to the account.

 Considering TweetDeck is specifically tailored for Twitter, it may not be the best tool for those looking to simultaneously manage various social networks in one place.
 Nevertheless, it gives great deal of control over the intricacies of your Twitter profile, without the hassle of navigating across profiles.

 Hootsuite takes it a step further and allows you to manage multiple social content streams from Twitter, Facebook, LinkedIn, Google+, Foursquare and many more networks.
 Working across multiple networks with a social team can be difficult, and Hootsuite makes it possible for you and your team to delegate between responses to fans and followers, eliminating the stress of coordinating responses and potentially overlooking valued fans.